kirb/BlogDown/README.md

             PRIMARY KEY (`id`)
         ) ENGINE=InnoDB DEFAULT CHARSET=UTF8 AUTO_INCREMENT=4;

-5. Use `htdigest` to create a `.htpasswd` file to secure the admin area, and then edit the `AuthUserFile` line in the `.htaccess.to point to the (absolute) path to the file.
+5. Use `htdigest` to create a `.htpasswd` file to secure the admin area, and then edit the `AuthUserFile` line in the `.htaccess` to point to the (absolute) path to the file.
 6. That's it; go to http://example.com/blog_admin (obviously replacing example.com with your domain) and have fun!

 You'll want to modify the `blogdown_header` and `blogdown_footer` functions in `global.php` to add your own styling, etc. too.